hudgelabs/ansible/dotnet45-gitlab-runner.md

 ## Dotnet 4.5 GitLab Runner Playbook
-This playbook sets up a Windows 2012 R2 server to act as a GitLab build server.
+This playbook sets up a Windows 2012 R2 server to act as a GitLab build server for .NET 4.X projects.

 ## Installation
 - ansible-playbook dotnet-gitlab-runner.yaml